wandb/docs/docs/guides/launch/setup-agent-advanced.md

 The Kaniko builder requires permissions to put data into cloud storage (such as Amazon S3) see the [Agent permissions](#agent-permissions) section for more information.
 :::

-You can specify the Kubernetes job spec that the Kaniko job will use under the `kaniko-config` key.
+You can specify the Kubernetes Job spec that the Kaniko job uses in the `kaniko-config` key.
 For example:

 ```yaml title="launch-config.yaml"
 builder: